WHAT TO DO IN VALENCIA – PLACES TO VISIT AND THINGS TO DO

 Okay, I might have had a big advantage when I visited Valencia in one day – my German friend, who lived in Valencia for six months, was with me on my trip and, of course, she knew how to get around, what to do in Valencia, the best things to do and places to see, and so on.

-So, I got to see the best of Valencia in 1 days.
-And kind as I am, I am sharing the 1-day Valencia itinerary with you.
-So, here is how to spend one day in Valencia – what to see and what to do.
+So, I got to see the best of Valencia in 1 day.
+And kind as I am, I am sharing my tips with you.
+Here is how to spend one day in Valencia – what to see and what to do.

 I visited Valencia in the winter months – the weather was mild and pleasant – surely, not warm enough to enjoy the beaches and swim in the ocean but warm enough to stroll the city.